elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 The Host Risk Score functionality is space aware for privacy.
 Downloaded artifacts must be modified with the desired space before they can be used.

  - Download the release [bundle](https://github.com/elastic/detection-rules/releases) that was created closest to the release date of the Elastic Stack version you are currently running.
 The Host Risk Score releases can be identified by the tag `ML-HostRiskScore-YYYYMMDD-N`. **The Host Risk Score artifacts should be updated if/when you update to a newer Elastic Stack version.
 To do this, simply download a release bundle corresponding to your new stack version and repeat the steps below.**
- - Unzip the contents of `ML-HostRiskScore-YYYMMDD-N.zip`.
+ - Unzip the contents of `ML-HostRiskScore-YYYYMMDD-N.zip`.
  - Run `ml_hostriskscore_generate_scripts.py` script in the unzipped directory with your Kibana space as the argument.
 <div style="margin-left: 40px">
 <i>Example of modifying artifacts for the default space</i>